Mayerch1/RemindmeBot/README.md

 Create a "normal" interval with `/remindme` or `/remind` and set the `time` argument to be the first occurrence of your repeating event.
 You can then press the `Set Interval` button to add repeating rules for the event.

-The bot supports the full `rfc5545`-spec (the smallest interval is limited to daily) and allows the combination of up to 25 independent rules to define your custom repeating patterns.
+The bot supports the full `rfc5545`-spec and allows the combination of up to 25 independent rules to define your custom repeating patterns and to add exception rules.

 ## Commands